LouisAnhTran/llm-powered-contextual-search-and-summarization-backend/README.md

 6. Viewing API Endpoins through Swagger UI
 - Right now the application should be up and running at port 8080.
 Click on [SwaggerUI](http://localhost:8080/docs) to view the list of all API endpoints.

-7. Open Frontend
+7. Run Frontend
-- Access the following repo to set up and run the Frontend of the application.
+- Once Backend is alreaydy up and running, please access the following repo to set up and run the Frontend of the application.
 [Frontend Repo](https://github.com/LouisAnhTran/llm-powered-contextual-search-and-summarization-frontend)

 ## Architecture: